Attempting Tranter’s Round, a 24-hour mountain running challenge in Scotland

 There’s a plentiful supply of water on route, which you’ll find at the outflow north-west from Lochan Coire nam Miseach (west of Sgurr an Iubhair), the Allt Coire Ghabalach SSE from An Gearanach, the outflow from the south side of the lochan at the foot of Binnean Beag; at the foot of the zig zags west of Loch Eilde Mor (plus a stream on the excellent stalker’s path on route to / from Binnein Beag), the Abhainn Rath, Coire Rath, the corrie south-west of Stob Coire an Laoigh plus at the bealach at the foot of Stob Coire Bhealaich, between Aonach Mor and Aonach Beag and the Red Burn on Ben Nevis.

-Water-wise, I’m always conscious about salt/sugar levels as I lose loads via excessive sweating in the heat so monitor that via my fluid intake.
-On the first attempt, I carried the capacity for 1.5 litres of water and, in total, drank 7.5 litres up until Stob Ban, often with electrolyte tablets and Tailwind powder (which also provided calories) to try and balance things up.
+Water-wise, I’m always conscious about salt/sugar levels as I lose loads via excessive sweating so I monitor this via my fluid intake.
+On the first attempt, I carried the capacity for 1.5 litres of water and, in total, drank 7.5 litres up until Stob Ban, with electrolyte tablets and Tailwind powder (which also provided calories) to try and balance things up.
 I was disposing of it regularly — a good sign — but I was still dehydrated as it was nowhere near a straw colour.
 On attempt two, I took more capacity for water and drank around 10 litres.
+During attempt three I consumed perhaps 10 litres again, with more electrolytes, and urinated clearly most of the way around.
+Weather-wise, it was a much cooler temperature which helped.

 Navigation